 If you still get all the feels when Noah grabs Allie’s face and pleads, “It’s still not over,” then a honeymoon inspired by The Notebook just might be the perfect trip for you and your love.
-The film adaptation of Nicholas Sparks’s novel took the country by storm when first released in 2004, and it has left not a dry eye in the house since.
+The film adaptation of Nicholas Sparks’s novel took the country by storm when it was first released in 2004, and it has left not a dry eye in the house since.
 If this movie has a special place in your heart, pack your bags and head on down to South Carolina for a trip straight out of one of our favorite love stories of all time.

 Where to Stay